A-3

 Thank you to Linda Talbott of the US GenWeb Census Project® for providing this information.

 Not a submarine photo, but an interesting one nonetheless.
 This is the hull of the armored cruiser USS Maryland (ACR-8) showing the hole made by a torpedo fired by the A-3 during exercises that also included the sister boat A-5.
 The incident happened on August 24, 1912.
-The submarines were engaged in night maneuvers with the Maryland and were to fire special torpedoes fitted with collapsible heads on them to prevent just such an incident.
+The submarines were engaged in night maneuvers with the Maryland and were to fire special torpedoes fitted with non-explosive collapsible heads to prevent just such an incident.
 The torpedo hit the hull nine feet below the waterline and flooded one compartment creating a five degree list to starboard.
 The Maryland proceeded to Long Beach Harbor and was dry docked where repairs were made.

 There was much speculation that the "accident" wasn't an accident and had been created by a faction of Mexicans trying to create an incident to prevent the Maryland from sailing to Mexican waters to remove American nationals from locations on the Mexican shore.
 These Americans were fleeing unrest and civil war.
-The suspected Mexicans were supposed to have snuck aboard a U.S. support ship and tampered with the torpedoes to be used by the American submarines.
+The suspected Mexicans were supposed to have clandestinely boarded a U.S. support ship and tampered with the torpedoes to be used by the American submarines.
 By all accounts there was utterly no basis in truth to this wild story.

 Photo in the private collection of Ric Hedman.